Measurement Integrity in Peer Prediction: A Peer Assessment Case Study: Peer Assessment

 \subsubsection{Peer Prediction and Peer Assessment}

 There has also been work that explores the specific application of peer prediction to peer assessment.
 Shnayder and Parkes \cite{Shnayder2016practical} empirically analyze peer prediction mechanisms using real MOOC data.
-Importantly, they show that some of the underlying assumptions made in the literature---the self-dominating and self-predicting assumptions in \Cref{tab:theoretical-props}---are likely to be violated in the peer assessment setting, especially when the report space is large.
-They also discuss the importance of considering the variance of rewards, as measurement integrity does, in settings where fairness concerns are salient.
+Importantly, they show that some of the underlying assumptions made in the literature---the self-dominating and self-predicting assumptions in \Cref{subappendix:sufficient-assumptions}---are likely to be violated in the peer assessment setting, especially when the report space is large.
+They also discuss the importance of considering the variance of rewards in settings where fairness concerns are salient.
+However, they do not consider the concept of measurement integrity, which is original to this work, or empirical robustness against strategic reporting.
+They also consider a different set of mechanisms.
+Some of the best-performing mechanisms in our experiments were not proposed until after the publication of their work